codeclown/yea/README.md

 .query(object | string)
 ```

-Where `object` is key-value object of query parameters to set (will be encoded using `URLSearchParams#toString`), or a valid query string.
+Where `object` is key-value object of query parameters to set, or a valid query string.

 ### headers